PenglinCai/ME5413_Group5_Final_Project/README.md

 ### 3. Navigation
+All the scripts are filed in "All_scripts" folder
 To localize the boxes generated in the area and navigate the robot with a snake-like path, running:
 ```bash
 #Running algorithm to localize the boxes